 The procedure for promotion shall follow the procedure for tenure with the following exceptions:

 a.
 The candidate’s promotion committee will consist of a minimum of three and no more than five faculty members in the candidates discipline area holding a higher rank.
 If the discipline area does not have three members holding the higher rank, the candidate will submit to the Dean a list of higher-ranked faculty members in cognate disciplines.
 The list shall be at least twice that number lacking in the candidate's discipline.
 A petitioner may also request that an outside member be added to the committee.
-From it, the Dean, together with the committee, will make the final selection.
+From the list, the Dean, together with the committee, will make the final selection.

 b.
 All school faculty members holding higher rank are encouraged to submit written recommendations on promotion to the discipline promotion committee.
-These recommendations become part of the candidate's file and are submitted with the file to the Dean
+These recommendations become part of the candidate's file and are submitted with the file to the Dean.

 1. Standards for Faculty Reappointment, Tenure, and Promotion